 My first introduction to 3D modeling came in a high school drafting class, where my technical drawing and AutoCAD proficiencies led to a Vocational Science Award.
 Hours spent in the Swarthmore College MakerSpace piqued my interest in 3D printing, which I used for prototype board game pieces.
 I sought more complicated shapes for my prototypes, which led to my use of Tinkercad.
 Today, I've made a hobby of 3D printing and modeling, which I use for gift-giving and fixing small items around the house.

 I follow all the big local sports teams, especially the Miami Marlins as of late.
 Baseball's history and use of statistics are really engaging to me, so much that I've taken to following other bat-and-ball sports like cricket and the "backyard baseball" tournaments shown on the Warehouse Games YouTube channel.
-I also play a variety of recreational sports including badminton, Ultimate Frisbee, Blitzball, tennis, and the very early stages of golf.
+I also play a variety of recreational sports including tennis, badminton, Ultimate Frisbee, Blitzball, and the very early stages of golf. secret page